Email Processing in Lua

 ip

-IP address of the sender's host, or nil if the IP address is missing or unknown (not provided by the MTA)
+IP address of the sender’s host, or nil if the IP address is absent or unknown (not provided by the MTA)

 Overridden metamethods: None